- JudgeMate for scooter contests

 Scootering Equipment and Leading Brands

 Equipment setup affects rider performance and safety.
-Modern pro scooters have several core components that combine to handle competition tricks.
+Today's pro scooters have several core components that combine to handle competition tricks.

 Deck